enk21/github-actions-example-terraform/README.md

 These can be set by clicking Settings -> Secrets.

-## Example Set Up
+## Example Action Overview and Set Up

 When triggered, the GitHub action will execute the steps defined in the workload file located at `.github/workflow/deploy-to-control-plane.yml`.
 The workflow will generate a Terraform plan based on the HCL in the `/terraform/terrafrom.tf` file.
 After the plan has been reviewed, the action needs to be manually triggered with the apply flag set to true.
-This action will containerize and push the application to the org's private image repository and apply the Terraform plan.
+This apply flag will execute the steps that will containerize and push the application to the org's private image repository and apply the Terraform plan.

 The action file `.github/actions/inputs/action.yml`, is used by the workflow file to configure the pipeline based on the branch and input variables.
 This can be used to deploy multiple branches as individual GVCs/workloads to Control Plane.